What do CNNs Learn in the First Layer and Why? A Linear Systems Perspective: Related Works

+There have been many studies devoted to comparing representations in different neural networks \citep{oldsimilarity, understandingequivalences,csis021similarity}.
+The comparison is often done by comparing the output of transformations induced by the neurons \citep{CKA,minibatchCKA,doimo} or the neurons themselves \citep{subspacematching,bipartitematch}.
+The energy profile is an alternative method that is especially useful for comparing linear representations and avoids many of the pitfalls of previous approaches.

-The fact that different CNNs tend to learn similar filters in the first layer has been reported previously (e.g. \cite{bengio_transfer,gabor_cnn, gabor_cnn2, gabornet}), and follows from a line of work of visualizing representations in deep CNNs \cite{cnn_viz1,cnn_viz2}.
+The fact that different CNNs tend to learn qualitatively similar filters in the first layer has been reported previously \citep[for example]{bengio_transfer,gabor_cnn, gabor_cnn2, gabornet}, and follows from a line of work of visualizing representations in deep CNNs \cite{cnn_viz1,cnn_viz2}.
 Our work extends this finding by showing that the overall representation in the first layer is not only qualitatively but also is {\em quantitatively} similar - different CNNs not only learn to recognize spatial frequencies in their first layer but also the same distribution of frequencies.

-The work most closely related to our own is the recent work of Maennel et al. \cite{ganavim} which found that CNNs trained with random labels learn a representation whose singular vectors align with the PCAs of the input patches and suggested to investigate the "transfer function" that maps the singular values.
-This "transfer function" is the same as the energy profile in our work, but note that Maennel et al’s proposition 1 merely states that when training with random labels, a transfer function will exist at any iteration (including the random, initial state).
-Our theorem, in contrast, gives an explicit formula for the transfer function in a linear CNN with true or random labels and we use this formula to explain why the transfer function is invariant to architecture, initialization and labels.

-While other works previously tackled the problem of comparing representations in CNNs \cite{li2016convergent,CKA,minibatchCKA,csis021similarity}, much of their focus was on the comparison methods themselves and the difference of representation in different depths of the same models.
-Despite focusing on only the first layer, in this paper, we attempted to conduct a comprehensive study on a wide range of architectures trained on benchmark datasets, and on the difference in training with true and random labels.

-Results we have shown on training with random labels are reminiscent of works in the field of semi-supervised training.
-Here, the goal is to find auto-generated "pretext tasks" such that training on them lead to the model learning good representations which are useful for downstream tasks \cite{self_training,li2021selfsupervised,context_prediction}.
-This is often done with auto-generated labels such as predicting image rotations \cite{predicting_rotations}.
-While \cite{ganavim} reported on the benefits of pretraining with random labels, our work expands on this aspect by showing the similarity to true label training, therefore contributing a possible explanation to the reported benefits.

-Our analysis method follows closely on the methods used by \cite{lecun_dynamics,pcbias} which analyze the dynamics of weights in a fully connected network during learning with gradient descent.
-We use a similar technique but our focus is on the first layer of a CNN.

-Many recent works use linear networks to gain insight into the behavior of nonlinear networks \cite{pcbias,gidel,gissin}.
-Our work differs in that we are interested in the representation learned in the first layer, whereas most works focus on the classifier that is learned by the linear network.
-Furthermore, we theoretically and empirically study the affect of training with true and random labels, a comparison which to the best of our knowledge has not been done this comprehensively.
+This consistency is then expanded to networks trained with true and random labels.